 About the Reactor Series

-The Reactor Series is comprised of design-oriented workshops where healthcare system stakeholders work together to ideate, develop, iterate and refine each others’ programs.
-Together, we harness collaborative energy to develop implementation-ready demonstration programs.
+The Reactor was a design-oriented workshop in December 2022 where healthcare system stakeholders worked together to ideate, develop, iterate and refine each others’ programs.
+Together, we harnessed collaborative energy to develop implementation-ready demonstration programs.

 CPHIN Learning Health System Workshop

 In March 2022, CPHIN organized the Learning Health System Workshop that convened more than 60 participants from a variety of sectors within the ecosystem, including regulators, academic institutions, health technology, pharmaceuticals, and patient advocacy.
 The aim was to foster a shared commitment to adopting a Learning Health System.
 Participants at the workshop identified three commitments that must be established as the basis for collaboration: